Vash (film): Release

+Theatrical

-The film was scheduled to be released on 10 February 2023 in Gujarat.
+Vash was theatrically released on 17 February 2023 in Gujarat.
+It was previously set to be released on 10 February 2023.

+Home media

+The film was premiered on 26 April 2024 on ShemarooMe.

 Reception

 Critical reception

 Vash movie received Positive reviews from critics.
 Shilpa Bhanushali of Mid-Day gave the film 4 stars out of 5 and says "Keeping the audience under a spell of fear with the flavor of Gujarati style, this film is worth watching, but you have to think how much risk you are willing to take".
 Deepali Chhatwani of The Times of India gave the film 3.5 stars out of 5 and wrote "But it is good to see how the director has kept his team and actors consistent in his last few releases.
 That rapport with the actors and working with the same team probably helps in understanding the director’s vision and delivering a good film".
 Dharmendra Thakur of Dainik Jagran gave the film 4 stars out of 5 and wrote "Music is the plus point of this film.
 The action sequences and cinematography of the film are also strong.
 From story, acting, direction and cinematography to music, Bahu is one.
-This film is going to set a new benchmark in Gujarati cinema".
+This film is going to set a new benchmark in Gujarati cinema, however Hindi remake proved to be more successful than Gujarati as there were many missing plot in 2023 movie".

+Accolades

+At 71st National Film Awards, Vash won the Best Gujarati Feature Film Award as well as the Best Actress in a Supporting Role for Bodiwala.